How To Start A Hobby Farm Business

 So you want to start a mini farm business?
 Well, you’ve come to the right place!
 In this article, we will discuss the basics of starting a mini farm business, from choosing a location to pricing your produce.

-See also When To Call Something Hobby
+See also How To Start A Hobby Farm

 First, you’ll need to decide on a location for your mini farm.
 This can be a rural or suburban area, as long as the land is fertile and has easy access to water.
 You’ll also need to consider the climate; a mini farm in the middle of a cold climate won’t be very successful, while one in a warm climate could flourish.